bootlin/training-materials/slides/sysdev-block-filesystems/sysdev-block-filesystems.typ

 - Similar commands exist for EROFS

 === Mixing read-only and read-write filesystems

+#table(
+  columns: (70%, 30%),
-#table(columns: (70%, 30%), stroke: none, [
+  stroke: none,
+  [

     Good idea to split your block storage into:

     - A compressed read-only partition (`SquashFS`) Typically used for the root filesystem (binaries, kernel...).
       Compression saves space.
 Read-only access protects your system from mistakes and data corruption.

     - A read-write partition with a journaled filesystem (like `ext4`) Used to store user or configuration data.
       Journaling guarantees filesystem integrity after power off or crashes.

     - Ram storage for temporary files (`tmpfs`)

-],[
+  ],
+  [

     #align(center, [#image("mixing-filesystems.pdf", height: 80%)])

-])
+  ],
+)

 === Issues with flash-based block storage

 - Flash storage made available only through a block interface.